opendatacube/datacube-core/docs/source/index.rst

       Information on the purpose of the Open Data Cube, as well as its design.

+   .. grid-item-card:: Tutorials
+      :link: tutorials/index
+      :link-type: doc

+      Tutorials to help you learn about different features of the Open Data Cube.

    .. grid-item-card:: Setup
       :link: installation/index
       :link-type: doc